olaven/exam-pg6101/README.md

 * username: "charlie@mail.com", password, "charlie"

 ### General notes
-The end-to-end tests fails sometimes, due to limited system resources on my machine/docker and the fact that there are a lot of services.
+I experienced some issues with e2e-tests, due to limited system resources on my machine/Docker and the fact that there are a lot of services.
 I have addressed this issue by increasing the time they have to run.
 I have also given Docker more memory.
+Rebooting of the machine fixes the problem, which strengthens my assumption that this is an issue with my docker/computer setup and not with the tests themselves.

+When docker-compose is given enough time to start properly, they do pass.

 If the integration tests fails due to a timeout, I would greatly appreciate if this could be kept in mind.
-When docker-compose is given enough time to start properly, they do pass.

 ### Assumptions
 * The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.